 Reedbuck Taxidermy Mounts for Sale - Africa

-African Reedbuck taxidermy shoulder mount for sale.
+African Reedbuck taxidermy shoulder mount.
 Positioned in an upright and alert front facing pose.
-The Reedbuck sports heavy, trophy caliber horns measuring 14 inches.
+The Reedbuck sports heavy, trophy caliber horns measuring 14 inches on the left and 13 1/2" on the right.
 Thick hair with nice shading.
 Quality of taxidermy is rated "Excellent".
 Will make a nice addition to home, office or trophy room decor.

 Wall hanger is attached.
 Hangs from single screw.

 About the Southern or Common Reedbuck - Redunca arundinum